62 Powerful Blog Optimization SEO Tips

 Don’t restate the obvious.
 Instead, strive to provide insightful analysis and interesting or useful information.

 Do not keyword stuff.
-That hasn’t helped since the early days of blog optimization SEO.
+That hasn’t helped since the early days of blog optimization.
 These days, keyword stuffing will reduce your ranking instead of increase it.

 Work your keywords into sentences in a natural way that makes sense and flows with the rest of your article.